regulaforensics/DocumentReader-iOS/README.md

 * [Additional information](#additional-information)

 ## How to build demo application
-1. Download and install the latest [Xcode](https://developer.apple.com/xcode/download).
+1. Get the trial license at [licensing.regulaforensics.com](https://licensing.regulaforensics.com/) (`regula.license` file).
-2. Download or clone current repository using the command `git clone https://github.com/regulaforensics/DocumentReader-iOS.git`.
+1. Download or clone the current repository using the command `git clone https://github.com/regulaforensics/DocumentReader-iOS.git`.
-3. Get the trial license for demo application at [licensing.regulaforensics.com](https://licensing.regulaforensics.com/) (`regula.license` file).
-4. Select and download appropriate database version on "Databases" page (`db.dat` file).
-Add `db.dat` file to the project.
-5. Copy `regula.license` file to `Samples/DocumentReaderSwift-sample/DocumentReaderSwift-sample` folder (for Swift example) or `Samples/DocumentReaderObjectiveC-sample/DocumentReaderObjectiveC-sample` folder (for Objective-C example).
+1. Repository structure and steps to build the projects:
+    1. `Advanced` folder contains the advanced sample project with almost all available features.
+To build it, do the following steps:
+        1. Go to the `Advanced` folder.
+There you will find the project written in Swift.
+        1. Go to the project folder.
+        1. Install Pods: open Terminal within the root project folder and run `pod install` command.
+        1. Copy the license file to the project: `Advanced/DocumentReader-Swift/DocumentReader-Swift`.
+        1. Open the project in Xcode (`DocumentReader-Swift.xcworkspace` file).
+        1. Change the Bundle Identifier to that you specified in your license file.
+        1. Run the project.

+    1. `Basic` folder contains the basic sample project with only main features.
+To build it, do the following steps:
+        1. Go to the `Basic` folder.
+There you will two projects: one is written in Swift, another in Objective-C.
+        1. Go to the project folder: `DocumentReaderObjectiveC-sample` or `DocumentReaderSwift-sample`.
+        1. Install Pods: open Terminal within the root project folder and run `pod install` command.
+        1. Copy the license file to the project: `Basic/DocumentReaderObjectiveC-sample/DocumentReaderObjectiveC-sample` or `Basic/DocumentReaderSwift-sample/DocumentReaderSwift-sample`.
-6. Open the workspace `Samples/DocumentReaderSwift-sample/DocumentReaderSwift-sample.xcworkspace` in Xcode or `Samples/DocumentReaderObjectiveC-sample/DocumentReaderObjectiveC-sample.xcworkspace` (for Objective-C example).
+        1. Open the project in Xcode (`DocumentReaderObjectiveC-sample.xcworkspace` or `DocumentReaderSwift-sample.xcworkspace` file).
-7. Change the Bundle ID to the one specified during registration at [licensing.regulaforensics.com](https://licensing.regulaforensics.com/)(`regula.DocumentReader` by default).
+        1. Change the Bundle Identifier to that you specified in your license file.
-8. Select the target `Pod install` and run it.
-Optionally you may install pods manually running `pod install` in `Samples/DocumentReaderSwift-sample` directory
+        1. Run the project.

 ## Troubleshooting license issues
 If you have issues with license verification when running the application, please verify that next is true:
-1. The OS, which you use, is specified in the license (iOS).
+* The OS, which you use, is specified in the license (iOS).
-2. The Bundle Identifier, which you use, is specified in the license.
+* The Bundle Identifier, which you use, is specified in the license.
-3. The license is valid (not expired).
+* The license is valid (not expired).
-4. The date and time on the device, where you run the application, are valid.
+* The date and time on the device, where you run the application, are valid.
-5. You use the latest release version of the Document Reader SDK.
+* You use the latest release version of the Document Reader SDK.
-6. You placed the license into the correct folder (`DocumentReaderSwift-sample/DocumentReaderSwift-sample`) as described here [How to build demo application](#how-to-build-demo-application).
+* You placed the license into the correct folder.

 ## Documentation
 You can find documentation on API [here](https://docs.regulaforensics.com/ios).